-First stop was Barefoot Bay Marina located on the shoreline of Lake Bob Sandlin just outside of Pittsburg and it's home to an RV park, cabins, a lake house, marina, and sports bar.
-A number of the full hook-up RV sites are less than 75 yards from the lake, the cabins are small but perfect for a couple or small family and their back porch overlooks a cove and the marina, and the 4 bedroom lake house is fully furnished and sits on a bluff about 100 yards from the lake.
-The sports bar is great with a pool, shuffleboard, sand volleyball, washers, food, and live music on the weekends.
-Read our review of Barefoot Bay Marina to learn more.
+First stop was Barefoot Bay Marina located on the shoreline of Lake Bob Sandlin just outside of Pittsburg and it's home to an RV park, cabins, marina, and clubhouse.
+A number of the full hook-up RV sites are less than 75 yards from the lake, the cabins are small but perfect for a couple or small family and their back porch overlooks a cove and the marina.
+The clubhouse is great with pool, video games, sand volleyball, and washers.

 The highlight of the visit to Barefoot Bay Marina was an excellent dinner in a unique vineyard with some excellent award winning wine at Los Pinos Ranch Vineyards.
 Our food was great but I really enjoyed the "sweet tasting block" which was a sample of 6 of the vineyards sweet red and white wines.
 Some of the wine descriptions included: wild floral aromas and racy fruit flavors; a real Texas sweet treat with wild berries and cotton candy throughout; and a French style sweet white with a refreshing Texas twist of fresh fruit!
 Wow that was good and Mrs.Texas Outside had to drive home.

 With a fuzzy head we (ok, I was the only one with the big head) headed to Dallas for Christmas.
 I won't bore you with the Christmas details except to say: